 Alumna Alexandra Liggins '15 started out as a pre-health major at Notre Dame because she wanted to help people.
-Liggins switched her major when she discovered pre-health wasn't for her, but it was her extracurricular activities that led to Liggins' career and the founding of a business that helps kids learn to code.
+Liggins switched her major when she discovered it wasn't for her, but it was actually her extracurricular activities that led to Liggins' career and the founding of a business that helps kids learn to code.

 Hometown: Atlanta, GA